vuejs/v2.vuejs.org/src/v2/cookbook/client-side-storage.md

 })
 ```

 As before, `mounted` is used to load persisted data, if it exists.
-This time though data is only persisted when the button is clicked.
-This would also be where you could do any validations or transformations before storing the value.
+This time, though, data is only persisted when the button is clicked.
+We could also do any validations or transformations here before storing the value.
 You could also store a date representing when the values were stored.
-With that metadata, the `mounted` method could make a logical call on whether it makes to restore the values.
+With that metadata, the `mounted` method could make a logical call on whether or not to store the values again, such as in this version below.
 You can try this version below.

 <p data-height="265" data-theme-id="0" data-slug-hash="rdOjLN" data-default-tab="js,result" data-user="cfjedimaster" data-embed-version="2" data-pen-title="testing localstorage 2" class="codepen">See the Pen <a href="https://codepen.io/cfjedimaster/pen/rdOjLN/">testing localstorage 2</a> by Raymond Camden (<a href="https://codepen.io/cfjedimaster">@cfjedimaster</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

 ## Working with Complex Values

 As mentioned above, Local Storage only works with simple values.
-To store more complex values, like arrays, you must serialize and deserialize the values with JSON.
+To store more complex values, like objects or arrays, you must serialize and deserialize the values with JSON.
 Here is a more advanced example that persists an array of cats (the best kind of array possible).

 ``` html
 <div id="app">